 If I receive a 0% disability rating for a condition, I won’t receive payment.

 There are certain conditions where a Veteran may receive special compensation with a 0% rating.
 For example, erectile dysfunction.
 When a 0% disability rating occurs, the VA recognizes the condition is connected to your military service.
 However, you won’t always receive a payment for a 0% condition.
+In some cases, certain conditions, such as erectile dysfunction, max out at 0%.
 It’s important to realize if the condition worsens and you have new medical evidence to prove it, you can file a new claim to potentially get an increase.